When is Top Gear on TV? Who are the new presenters?

 When is the Extra Gear spin-off on TV?

-Spin-off show Extra Gear will be expanded with a looser format, including plenty of behind the scenes footage.
-It will be available to watch on iPlayer.
+Extra Gear will no longer be a traditional formatted show, but a banner for behind the scenes footage and extra content.
+It will be available to watch online.

 Is there a trailer for the new series of Top Gear?